Decoupling the effects of geometry and nature of strain in LaMnO$_3$: Interplay of dynamic correlations and uniaxial strain driving magnetic phase transitions: Introduction

 Franchini~\etal~\cite{franchini} showed that epitaxial strain offers an effective route to tune the physical parameters in transition metal oxides.
-The effects of strain on the bandwidths and crystal-field splitting has long since been known, however recent experimental and theoretical works have shown that the effective Coulomb interaction changes as well upon structural modifications.
-This particular effect has huge influence in current material engineering studies based on epitaxy-based material synthesis.
-In their theoretical study they show that the response \hb{ of correlation to applied} strain is strongly dependent on the material for different oxides with a different occupation of the $d$ shell.
-Studying LaTiO$_3(d^1)$, LaVO$_3(d^2)$, and LaCrO$_3(d^3)$, correlation effects are shown to be significantly altered by the effect of strain on oxides, however further investigations may be warranted.
+The effects of strain on the bandwidths and crystal-field splitting have long since been known, however recent experimental and theoretical works have shown that the effective Coulomb interaction changes as well upon structural modifications.
+This particular effect has a huge influence on current material engineering studies based on epitaxy-based material synthesis.
+In their theoretical study, they show that the response \hb{ of correlation to applied} strain is strongly dependent on the material for different oxides with a different occupation of the $d$ shell.
+Studying LaTiO$_3(d^1)$, LaVO$_3(d^2)$, and LaCrO$_3(d^3)$, correlation effects are shown to be significantly altered by the effect of strain on oxides, however, further investigations may be warranted.

 There are several ways of generating strain in oxides.
-The most common is applying a biaxial strain by growing one lattice on another epitaxially in the form of a heterostructure through methods like MBE or PLD.
+The most common is applying a biaxial strain by growing one lattice on another epitaxially in the form of a heterostructure through methods like Molecular Beam Epitaxy (MBE) or Pulsed Laser Decomposition (PLD).
 This of course leads to the famous family of oxide heterostructures~\cite{Ohtomo2004}, which also generates the polar 2-dimensional electron gas (2DEG).
-However, modern piezoelectric methods of strain generation, recently developed by Hicks \etal~\cite{hicks}, also enables one to apply uniaxial strain on crystals and films.
-This particular method is quite intriguing since it enables the study of effects of strain without dealing with the polar 2DEG.
+However, modern piezoelectric methods of strain generation, recently developed by Hicks \etal~\cite{hicks}, also enable one to apply uniaxial strain on crystals and films.
+This particular method is quite intriguing since it enables the study of the effects of strain without dealing with the polar 2DEG.